McDowell Valley AVA

 The McDowell Valley AVA is an American Viticultural Area located in southeastern Mendocino County, California near Hopland.
 The wine appellation is located on sloped bench land at elevations as high as 1000 ft above sea level that overlook the Russian River to the west.
 McDowell Valley is slightly cooler than the surrounding areas of Mendocino County.
-There is currently only one winery operating within the boundaries of the AVA, McDowell Valley Vineyards.
+McDowell Valley Vineyards is currently the only winery operating within the boundaries of the AVA.